gerardorodriguezdev/rplate/README.md

-# RPlate

-A simple command line utility written in Rust for creating directory structures and files from text-based templates.
+Rust sample of a simple command line utility for creating directory structures and files from text-based templates.

 ## Template format